klothoplatform/sample-apps/ts-serverless-gateway/README.md

 └───src
 │   │   index.ts
 │   │
-│   └───quotes // example of one lambda for all quote routes │   │       quotes.ts
+│   └───quotes // example of an execution unit for all quote routes │   │       quotes.ts
 │   │
-│   └───users // example of one lambda per user route │           get-users.ts
+│   └───users // example of a different execution unit per user route │           get-users.ts
 │           post-users.ts